 The Metastatic Breast Cancer Project

 Metastatic breast cancer patients across the country are joining the metastatic breast cancer project to help advance research and treatment.
-Learn more by visiting www.mbcproject.org or following @MBC_Project on Twitter.
+Learn more by visiting www.mbcproject.org or following @MBC_Project on X, formerly known as Twitter.

 Dr. Wagle’s team reaches metastatic breast cancer patients through social media, although it is patients themselves who appeal to friends, support groups, and online followers to create a self-sustaining influx of new participants.
 "Patients put out an impassioned plea to others, telling them that it’s easy, and if you share your information, think of how much faster progress could be," he says.

 For Delling, her husband, stepchildren, siblings, friends, and career keep her fighting to live every day.
 But she is also inspired by the promise of research.
 "Every day they’re discovering," she says.
 "There are disappointments, but there are also new drugs around the corner."